micromata/Baumeister/README.md

 This is very useful to change behaviour between development and production build.
 For example adapting the URL prefix to an API.
 This is why we have predefined the constant `PRODUCTION`.

-You may take a look at the official [Webpack DefinePlugin docs](https://webpack.js.org/plugins/define-plugin/).
+You may take a look at the official [webpack DefinePlugin docs](https://webpack.js.org/plugins/define-plugin/).

 ### Automatically load modules instead of requiring / importing them

 The `ProvidePlugin` section is an object where the value equals to the module name and the key represents the property name of the window object the module gets mapped to.
-See the official [Webpack ProvidePlugin docs](https://webpack.js.org/plugins/define-plugin/) for further information.
+See the official [webpack ProvidePlugin docs](https://webpack.js.org/plugins/define-plugin/) for further information.

 ## Build Workflow and npm scripts